numical/ubibot/packages/ubibot-engine/README.md

 # ubibot-engine
-Core engine of ubibot framework.
+Reference implementation of the

 Currently **alpha** code

 ## introduction
 Hello!
 Thanks if you have come here from the [tutorial](../tutorial/README.md)!
-If not it might be worth starting there.
+If not, it might be worth starting there.

+The tutorial gives you an overview of how to develop within the ubibot framework, using the supplied libraries

 ## installation
 ```bash